 Dr. David W. Test is a Professor of Special Education at the University of North Carolina at Charlotte.
 He teaches courses in single subject research and professional writing.
-The majority of Dr. Test’s publications have focused on self-determination, transition, community-based training, and supported employment.
+The majority of Dr. Test’s 148 publications have focused on self-determination, transition, community-based training, and supported employment.
 Along with Dr. Nellie Aspel and Dr. Jane Everson he wrote the first transition methods textbook titled Transition Methods for Youth with Disabilities.
-Dr. Test currently serves as a Co-Project Director of the National Technical Assistance Center on Transition, Co-Director on the North Carolina Indicator 14 Post-school Outcomes Project (with Dr. Claudia Flowers), and the UNC Charlotte Doctoral Leadership Personnel Preparation Program (with Dr. Diane Browder).
+Dr. Test currently serves as a Co-Project Director of the National Technical Assistance Center on Transition and the UNC Charlotte Doctoral Leadership Personnel Preparation Program (with Dr. Diane Browder).
+Since arriving at UNC Charlotte in 1983, he, along with many colleagues, has received over $26 million in federal and state grant funding.
 Finally, he and Dr. Bob Algozzine currently serve as co-editors of Career Development and Transition for Exceptional Individuals.
 He just does not seem to be able to do anything by himself.

 Area(s) of Interest and Research: